aswinjose89/nec_nodejs/README.md

 - install all modules first by typing `npm install` or `yarn add`

-- to run it please type `npm run start` or `yarn run start` and access http://localhost:3000/ or http://localhost:3000/tree
+- to run it please type `npm start` or `yarn start` and access http://localhost:3000/ or http://localhost:3000/tree
+- to run test case type `npm test`

 #### Endpoint Route: